YunJoSubba/profile-card-component/README.md

 # profile-card-component
-A easy html and css challenge by Frontend Mentor
+An easy html and css challenge by Frontend Mentor